Indian Art of the United States (exhibition)

-Indian Art of the United States was an exhibition of Native American art mounted at the Museum of Modern Art (New York) in 1941.
-Curated by Frederic Huntington Douglas, then curator of Indian art at the Denver Art Museum and Rene d'Harnoncourt, then director of the Indian Arts and Crafts Board, this exhibition "filled the entire gallery space of the Museum of Modern Art with Indian works ... and constituted the first full-scale exhibition of Indian art in a major American art museum."
+Indian Art of the United States was an exhibition of Native American art mounted at the 1939 Golden Gate Exposition in San Francisco that traveled to the Museum of Modern Art in 1941.
+Curated by Rene d'Harnoncourt, then director of the Indian Arts and Crafts Board, this exhibition "filled the entire gallery space of the Museum of Modern Art with Indian works ... and constituted the first full-scale exhibition of Indian art in a major American art museum."
+A catalogue for the exhibition was published by MomA and was co-written by D'Harnoncourt and Frederic Huntington Douglas, then curator of Indian art at the Denver Art Museum.
+Douglas was also director of educational activities for the exhibition during its presentation at the 1939 San Francisco Golden Gate Exposition.

 Janet Berlo, scholar of Native American art, called this exhibition a "museological landmark, both for its imprimatur it gave to Native art, and for its cutting edge modern installation techniques, in which Native art was elegantly presented."

 Details of the exhibition

 According to the original press release, the exhibition included "approximately one thousand items" and spanned 20,000 years of American Indian art.